 Orlando-based HUMBL International (HUMBL) released its namesake logo at its flagship Florida location, HUMBL at Windermere Village at 5845 Winter Garden Vineland Road, Windermere, Fla.
-HUMBL is the primary plant-based totally rapid-informal eating place emblem in the location and has two extra Central Florida places within the local pipeline and plans for growing nationally within the near future.
+HUMBL is the primary plant-based rapid-informal eating place emblem in the location and has two extra Central Florida places within the local pipeline and plans for growing nationally within the near future.

 Much of the produce at the HUMBL menu will come from a partnership with The Villages Grown – a farm to table dealer placed in the Villages, forty miles north of Orlando that grows nutrient-dense merchandise, then harvests and delivers them to HUMBL locations for instant use.